testamongus/Banana-mod-Website/src/resources/guidelines/uploading.md

 When you upload a project to Snail IDE, your project is under the GNU General Public License v3.0, if you choose to package your project and release it somewhere else, it is whatever license you want.
 (Some places may have different rules, please respect them)
 ## NCS
 When using NCS songs you MUST credit the artist, go to [ncs.io](https://ncs.io) and search the song.
 If you do not credit the artist you are at risk of getting your project taken down.
+## Non-Scratch Accounts
+In the future we plan to support signing in via Discord or other services, for these accounts you will be forced to use Gravatar or some similar service and your username will be going through a filter.